 Ala was interviewed for this project by Jasmin Katz in the winter of 2013.

-In April, 1944, Bill was deported along with his entire family from his home town of Subotica, Serbia to Auschwitz-Birkenau .
-In June 1944, he was transferred to the Dachau concentration camp in Germany where he worked as a slave labourer.
+In April, 1944, Bill was deported along with his entire family from his home town of Subotica, Serbia to Auschwitz-Birkenau.
+In June 1944, he was transferred to the Dachau concentration camp in Germany where he worked as a slave labourer, building the infamous Ringeltaube.
 He was liberated by the US Army on April 29, 1945.
 Bill came to Canada as an orphan in 1947.
-He has spoken at Crestwood several times now, recently to his grandson Josh’s Grade 9 class.
+He has spoken at Crestwood several times now, including to his grandson Josh’s Grade 9 class.
+He also participated in our 2012 Human Rights Symposium.
+Since, he visited the school in February 2014, when he sat down with Asli Inan and Sabrina Wise, and again in 2017, when he was interviewed by Jonah Eichler, Jordy Lax and Sam Frigerio.

 Elly Gotz was born in 1928 in Kovno, Lithuania.
 His war started in 1941 when the Germans invaded the Soviet Union – he was about 13 when the war broke out.
 Elly and his family were put into a ghetto that same year.
 When the ghetto was liquidated, Elly was taken to Dachau, where he worked in a factory for a German company called Moll.
 His job was to build a giant underground factory.
 He was fortunate to be liberated when the war concluded in 1945.
 After the war, Elly first lived in Germany, then in Norway, and finally he went to South Africa to live with some distant relatives in order to get a good education.
 He and his wife are now making it their mission to collect 400 Holocaust survivor stories in order to educate and to make sure that an event as terrible as this will never happen again.